DozenPixels/shopify-limit-products-per-customer/README.md

 This will wrap the entire table row in our custom styling to indicate an error.

-2. Next, find the closing `</tr>` tag and add the following immediately after:
+2.Next, find the closing `</tr>` tag and add the following immediately after:

 ```html
 {% for tag in item.product.tags %}{% if tag == "limited" and item.quantity > 5 %}